Ursa Major Space Station SST-282

 Delay Clusters – Fatty, Cloud, Slap 1, Slap 2 & Echo

-As with some other aspects of the Ursa Major SPACE STATION, these are so new we had to invent names for them.
-This family Of programs uses delay taps spaced close together, in clusters on the time axis.
+As with some other aspects of the Ursa Major Space Station, these are so new we had to invent names for them.
+This family of programs uses delay taps spaced close together, in clusters on the time axis.
 The clusters occur at progressively later times as you move from Fatty to Echo.
 Fatty, with all its taps placed under about 40ms, has no audible separation from the source, but is an excellent loudness-enhancing effect that’s great with almost any source.

-Comb filtering isn’t a problem with these programs due to randomized choice of times, plus the 7kHz delay response reduces any tendency to comb at higher frequencies.
+Comb filtering isn’t a problem with these programs due to randomised choice of times, plus the 7kHz delay response reduces any tendency to comb at higher frequencies.
 In Cloud, the cluster is later, almost with a gap, while Slap 1 and Slap 2 are delayed enough to be heard as a real slap echo, except, of course, with eight delay taps for greater fatness and loudness intensification.
 Echo produces a single repeat of the source at about 250ms, again with eight delays for more punch.

 Space Repeats 2, 3 & 4

-These three programs provide for 2,3, or repetitions of a sound, with even spacing in time from O to 255ms, and with L -R, L-center-R, or L-R-L-R motion, respectively.
+These three programs provide for 2,3, or repetitions of a sound, with even spacing in time from O to 255ms, and with L -R, L-centre-R, or L-R-L-R motion, respectively.
 All eight taps are used, even with the two-repeat program, to provide extra punch at each hit.
 Space Repeats are dynamite with percussive sound, or sharp transients, since these tend to reveal the spatial movement and time syncopation best.
 Of course, Space Repeats may be used with any echo or reverberant effect to cause the decaying signal to ricochet in stereo space as it dies out.

 Echo Mode